-You need three things to qualify for a HELOC: equity in your home, a relatively low debt-to-income ratio and a decent credit score.
-Lenders look at:
+You need three things to qualify for a HELOC or home equity loan: equity in your home, a relatively low debt-to-income ratio and a decent credit score.

-Not all HELOCs are the same.
-They have different interest rates, loan terms and requirements.
-Part of knowing how to qualify for a HELOC is knowing what factors impact your application.
+Not all HELOCs and home equity loans are the same.
+They have different interest rates, terms and requirements.
+Part of knowing how to qualify for a HELOC or home equity loan is knowing what factors impact your application.
 Consider the following:

-Still curious about how to qualify for a HELOC?
-Check out these frequently asked questions.
+Still curious about HELOC requirements?
+Here are answers to some frequently asked questions.

 Is a HELOC the right option for you?
-The more you know, the more prepared you'll be to make financial choices that will help you reach your goals.
+Now that you're familiar with HELOC requirements, the more prepared you are to make financial choices that will help you reach your goals.
 Learn more about how you can tap into your home equity with a HELOC from Citizens.

 Learn what a home equity line of credit is and how it works, plus see if it's the right option for you.

 Pay off debt, save for your child's college or remodel your home.
-See how a HELOC can help you reach your goals.
+See how a HELOC could help you reach your goals.

 Don’t let these myths about HELOCs prevent you from exploring all the benefits that this option for using your home’s equity has to offer.